koaning/lazylines/README.md

 It's made as a personal companion for the `db-out` output from Prodigy.
 The API is inspired by [dplyr](https://dplyr.tidyverse.org/) and is designed to be lazy.

 At the moment this repo is still a work in progress.
-I'm still uncertain about the name.

 ### Stuff I'd like to do.